hoseinaghaei/P-EDF-multi-procssor/README.md

 # P-EDF (Partitioned Earliest Deadline First)

 This project is a scheduler algorithm based on P-EDF on a multi-core system.
-You can change the processor count in main.py file.
+You can change the processor count in the main.py file.

-Here is a sample output using 10 tasks with below graph dependencies.
+Here is a sample output using 10 tasks with dependencies as below.

 <img src="pics/sample.png">
 <img src="pics/result.png">

 ## main idea
+###   We find the longest path in the tree and assign all those tasks in the path to a processor. then remove these tasks and continue with the remaining.